blazerroad/workwolf/README.md

-This project it simple base library for using REDUX with REACT and REPOSITORY pattern For accessing the NPM library of react-redux-repository please visit :
+This is a example react project for using REPOSITORY apttern in REACT with  REDUX.
+For accessing the library of react-redux-repository please visit:
+For accessing the library of reac-native-repository please visit:

 ## Diagram